chennaftali/web_project_4/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Have fun with JavaScript!
+on  project-4 i used in html css and javascript [Link to my project ]